How to properly tell the time in German – Es ist 5 vor 12.

-In this article, you’ll familiarize yourself with how to tell the time in German and how to make appointments.
-It is needless to say how important time is in communication from meeting with a friend to making a doctor’s appointment in German.
+In this article, you’ll familiarize yourself with how to tell the time in German and how to make appointments if you live in a German-speaking environment.

 Understanding the Basics